 - Create a business plan that clearly states the company’s vision and mission.
 Vision is a clear projection of a greater future your business works to accomplish.
 It is what guides the company’s mission, which is how the team makes the vision a reality.

-- Lead with the vision and mission of the business in mind.
+- Lead with the vision and mission of the small business in mind.

 - Only develop business strategies that get the company closer to this goal.
 This makes ideas impactful and meaningful.